Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 ```bash
 $ sudo apt update && sudo apt install hashcat -y
 ```
-Or you can navigate to hashcats [Github repo](<https://github.com/hashcat/hashcat>) and look for instuctions on compiling from source!
+Or you can navigate to hashcats [Github repo](<https://github.com/hashcat/hashcat>) and look for instuctions on compiling from source![3]

 Let's create a hash we can try to crack like so:
 ```bash